Lied: Texts

+Basis in poetry

-The poetry that the classical composers used to write lieder had a variety of sources.
+While it is certainly possible for a poet to write new lyrics to existing music, in lieder the overwhelming pattern was for the composer to seek out an existing poem and set it to music.
+The poetry chosen by the classical composers had a variety of sources.
 Sometime, the lieder composers were personally acquainted with the poets whose verse they set.
 Several of Haydn's finest songs are to English-language poetry by his friend Anne Hunter, whom he met during his journeys (1791-1793, 1794-1795) to London.
 Schubert's active circle of friends included poets (mostly not famous today) who provided poems for him to set.
 At the same time, the lieder composers also read published poetry, seeking verse to set.
 For this purpose, it was felicitous that the late 18th and the 19th centuries were a golden age for German versification, in which the most celebrated poets were active.
-For instance: Goethe, Schiller, and Heine all wrote poems that were set by members of the classical-music pantheon.
+For instance, Goethe, Schiller, and Heine all wrote poems that were set by members of the classical-music pantheon.
 Yet the most successful lieder did not necessarily come from the greatest poets: Friedrich Rückert is not considered among the very best poets of German literature, yet his poetry proved deeply inspirational to Schubert, Brahms, and Mahler.

 Concerning the role of the poem in a Lied, the noted Lieder pianist Graham Johnson has written:

 All songs have lyrics, but in many cases the tune comes first.
 With Lieder the opposite is true: the poet is often more than the composer’s equal and the poem is often a great work of art in its own right, known and loved without music.

 The composer’s task is to give this poem a heightened existence through their own vision and imaginative skill.
 The song’s melody and text are the singer’s responsibility, but it is the addition of a piano accompaniment, subtle and sometimes highly complex, that adds harmony and character to the whole.
 The greatest Lieder composers conjure an astonishing variety of narratives, moods and atmospheres, a synthesis of word and tone employing almost minimalist means that can take the listener’s breath away.

 Performers have to be very word-aware when presenting a poem through this musical prism – a great Lied may be first and foremost an unforgettable piece of music, but the poem that breathes within the structure is its life-force.